chelzpretz/CompBioLabsAndHW/IndependentProject/DataProblem.md

 to other questions like: How is self-incompatibility and unilateral compatibility maintained in allopatric and sympatric populations.

 #### The data:
-The raw data has been downloaded from [SIENet] (http://swbiodiversity.org/seinet/collections/list.php?taxa=Physalis&thes=1&type=1&db=all&page=1).
+The raw data has been downloaded from [SIENet](http://swbiodiversity.org/seinet/collections/list.php?taxa=Physalis&thes=1&type=1&db=all&page=1).
 SIENet is an onlinedata base that aggreates different herbarium collections online.
 I will be down loading all the data points for plants in the *physalis* genus and cvs. containsThis cvs has 13543 rows (total number of accessions miss the header) and 66 colunms which contains the different information of each species.
 Row 1: Column Headers